terryaney/Documentation.Camelot/RBLe/RBLeFinancial.BTRPPAJointLifeDebug.md

 # BTRPPAJointLifeDebug Function

+Debug version of BTRPPAJointLife that returns value or exception string (instead of #VALUE on error).
 Replacement function for the Cfgena.xla!PPAJointLife() function.
 Returns a decimal value equal to the selected joint life annuity factor by the PPA method.

 ## Syntax